10 stunning examples of sponsored content to inspire your next campaign

 But for marketers and communications professionals today, the term 'sponsored content' is a little more specific.
 Here’s how HubSpot defines it: “Sponsored content is a type of promotional media that’s paid for by an advertiser, but created and shared by another brand, influencer, or publisher.”

-It falls under the umbrella of branded content marketing and is a key piece of how brands and marketers tell stories that help them connect with customers.
+It falls under the umbrella of branded content marketing and is a key piece of how brands and marketers tell stories to help them connect with customers.

 That first example is influencer marketing (via a sponsored social media post) — it’s one of the most top-of-mind types of sponsored content today.
 When you see a '#sponsored' hashtag on an Instagram post, or any other social media platform, for example, that’s sponsored content.